-Survivors of trauma, illness or injury often find comfort and support from companion animals.
+Survivors of trauma, illness or injury often find comfort and support from companion animals during the process of brain rehabilitation.
 From the daily comfort of your own dog or cat to specially trained animals for therapy and assistance, dogs, cats, horses, birds and other animals can provide confidence, relieve loneliness, provide motivation or assistance with walking and other movement, and generally give a sense of purpose to life.

 Studies have shown that pet ownership has psychological benefits